0xsequence/erc-1155/README.md

 pragma solidity ^0.4.24;

 /**
-* @title ERC-1155 Multi-Tokens Standard
+* @title ERC-1155 Multi-Token Standard
 * @dev
 *   Note: the ERC-165 identifier for this interface is 0xf23a6e61 */